SheepTester/longer-tweets/_posts/2025-09-14-martian-math.md

 In this chapter, we will be concerned with a study of the Pexlomb.
-A pexlomb is defined as any Zox with pictanamerals which flotate the Zox into five berta Zubs where each Zub is supramatilate to the Rosery of the Ord.
+A pexlomb is defined as any Zox with pictanamerals which flotate the Zox into five berta Zubs where each Zub is supramatilate to the Roserey of the Ord.
 For example, consider the Zox defined by 3 berta Ooz.
 It is obvious that any pictanameral which is Blat must necessarily be Cort to the Ord.
 This follows from our knowledge of the relationship of a dentrex to its voom.
 However, if the Ord is partivasimous then the Zox must be Zubious.
 Thus, if we Kizate the dox pictanameral, our Zox will be flotated into 5 berta zubs.
-But remember, each zub must be supramatilated to the Rosery of the Ord.
+But remember, each zub must be supramatilated to the Roserey of the Ord.
 If any one of the zubs is not supramatilated, we then have a pixilated Pexlomb which requires a completely different procedure.